Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 • Which channels are you most successful with?

 Are you most successful with managing a text message campaign?
-Is social media your go-to platform for engaging with donors and supporters?
+Is social media posts your go-to platform for engaging with donors and supporters?
 Leverage these channels to make your crowdfunding ask.

 If you’ve just begun your social media journey, keep a keen eye on the engagement you receive on different platforms.
 Look at other nonprofits and observe where they have received the most traction.